solidusjs/solidus/README.md

 -----

 ### Views
-The views directory contains every page, partial, and layout for a site.
-Layouts are any view that has the name `layout.hbs`.
-By default, pages will inherit the closest layout and use it, up to the root views directory.
-Partials and pages are identical and only differ in usage: you can use any view as a partial, and any view as a page.
+The `views` directory contains every *page*, *partial*, and *layout* in a site.
+Any view with the name `layout.hbs` will automatically become a *layout*.
+By default, *pages* will inherit the closest *layout* and use it, up to the root of the `views` directory. *Partials* and *pages* are identical and only differ in usage: you can use any view as a partial, and any view as a page.

-Every view in the view folder is available as a page.
+Every view in the `views` directory is available as a page.
 The routes of these pages are generated from their filename and location in the views directory.
 Here's a quick example:

 - `views/index.hbs` becomes `/`
 - `views/about.hbs` becomes `/about`